south-lacrosse/www-dev/docs/web-server.md

 # Web Server

-This file documents the setup of our web server.
+## Hosting

+Our current hosts are Hostinger, who use their own [hPanel](https://hpanel.hostinger.com/hosting/southlacrosse.org.uk/) server control panel.
+They were picked because they are a good, performant, cheap web host, which fits with the low usage requirements for the SEMLA site.
+They also use the LiteSpeed server which is more performant than the standard Apache, and also means cacheing is built in using the LiteSpeed Cache WordPress plugin.

+Since it is a cheaper host there are some restrictions, so there is no `perl` or `ftp` available on the command line, and access logs are limited.

+## Server Folder Setup

 You can see the WordPress folder setup in [Design Notes](design-notes.md#folder-structure).

 ```txt
 ~